-Unknown data for certain members Data for members receiving benefits: There were no members reported without a benefit.
-There were no members reported with missing or invalid birth dates or gender.
-There were retired members reported with a survivor option and an invalid or missing survivor gender (53 members) and/or survivor date of birth (41 members).
+Unknown data for certain members

+Data for members receiving benefits:

+There were no members reported without a benefit.

+There were no members reported with missing or invalid birth dates.

+There was 1 member reported with a missing gender.
+We assumed male gender.

+There were retired members reported with a survivor option and an invalid or missing survivor gender (50 members) and/or survivor date of birth (38 members).
 We used the valuation assumptions if the survivor gender or date of birth was missing or invalid.

-There were 4 retirees reported with a survivor option and a survivor date of death.
+There were 2 retirees reported with a bounce-back survivor option and a survivor date of death.
 We assumed no benefit was payable to the survivor, and the member benefit already reflected the increase to the life annuity value (i.e., "bounce back"), if applicable.

-There were 3 retiree reported with a bounce back annuity but was not reported with a reasonable reduction factor.
+There was 1 retiree reported with a bounce back annuity but was not reported with a reasonable reduction factor.
 A factor of 0.80, 0.85 and 0.90 was assumed for the 100%, 75% and 50% joint and survivor annuity, respectively.

 There were no survivors reported on the data file with an expired benefit.
-Changes in actuarial assumptions The discount rate was changed from 8.0% through June 30, 2017 and 8.5% thereafter to 8.0% for all years.
-The payroll growth, salary increase and inflation assumptions were changed from 3.00% to 2.75% .

-Percentage of Members Dying each Year

-Healthy y Post- Health y Pre- Disa bility

-Retirement Mortality Retirement Mortality Morta lity

-Age Male Female Male Female Male Female

-20 0.03% 0.02% 0.03% 0.02% 0.03% 0.02%

-25 0.04 0.02 0.04 0.02 0.04 0.02

-30 0.04 0.02 0.04 0.03 0.04 0.02

-35 0.05 0.04 0.06 0.05 0.05 0.04

-40 0.08 0.06 0.09 0.06 0.08 0.06

-45 0.12 0.08 0.13 0.10 0.12 0.08

-50 0.18 0.13 0.20 0.16 0.18 0.13

-55 0.56 0.29 0.27 0.24 0.56 0.29

-60 0.61 0.47 0.43 0.38 0.61 0.47

-65 1.04 0.74 0.67 0.59 1.04 0.74

-70 1.74 1.24 0.98 0.88 1.74 1.24
+Changes in actuarial assumptions

+The assumed post-retirement benefit increase rate was changed from 1.75% per year for all years to 1.75% through 2034, 2.00% for 2035 through 2045, and 2.50% thereafter.